 One point to watch is that the size of the pictures suit the frame.
 The manual will not doubt tell you the best sizes.
 But what if your camera takes pictures of a different size ?
 Well, all is not lost.
 For Windows X it is possible to download a Microsoft Picture Resizer.
 This is part of the 'Power Tools' that Microsoft passes on to people.
 But they are not part of the original Windows package, so you wont find it on your disk.
 Unfortunately there is no similar program for Vista.

 Panoramas.
 I have been fascinated to see the magnificent panoramas which are being emailed to me by 360cities.net and wondered how difficult they were to make..
 Their site indicates that it is not beyond the ability of the average photographer and computer buff, so was keen to have a go.
-I looked at their video at http://help.360cities.net/taking-panoramic-pictures/how-to-get-started.
 In addition to taking still photos all around you from a certain spot, you will need to stitch them together with something like Hugin, a free program downloaded from Sourceforge, then send the result to 360cities to finalise the result.
 With a basic camera it is much more difficult and you will obviously need to take more pictures which overlap.
 It is obviously much easier if you have 'fisheye' or wide angle lenses (as in the video).
 Best of luck with your panoramas.
 Maybe one day you will make on like this !
 Http://www.360cities.net/image/stone-sculptures-tirtagangga And just click on http://www.360cities.net/gigapixel/strahov-library.html Click 'Start Tour'and let it give you an amazing tour of the Strahov Library, Prague

 Publishing your photos

 If you really want to impress you can create a photo book e.g. of a wedding.
-A company such as Jessops will let you donload a suitable program to create the book the way you want.
+A company such as Jessops will let you download a suitable program to create the book the way you want.
 Then you can order it from them.
-They come in various qualities and sizes (dimnesions, layouts, number of photos and pages) from £6 to £80 (e.g. linen or faux leather bound).
+They come in various qualities and sizes (dimensions, layouts, number of photos and pages) from £6 to £80 (e.g. linen or faux leather bound).
 The download is very large (over 100Mb) and takes a while even on a fast broadband.
 After this they suggest :

 1. Choosing your Product: On opening our software you will find several tabs on the left hand side of the window.
 Clicking on each of these tabs will change the main page to display the options available for each respective product.